hackclub/hackclub/workshops/pixel_art_pad/README.md

 <link href="style.css" rel="stylesheet" type="text/css" />
 ```

-Since we don't use a separate JavaScript file, delete the following line :
+Since we are not using JavaScript, we will also remove the following line which is inside the <body> tag:

 ```html
 <script src="script.js"></script>
 ```
 #### The canvas element
-Inside the `<body></body>` tag, specify the center tag followed by the heading and and `<canvas>` tag which is used for creating a canvas (for the pixel art pad).
+Provide `<h1>` tag for the heading and `<h7>` tag for the sub title.
+The <canvas> tag is used for creating a canvas.
-The `<canvas>` element is used to draw graphics on a web page.
-The canvas element is only a container for graphics.
-We will be using processing.js along with Java to process the graphics.
+The canvas tag is only a container for the art pad.
+We will be using processing.js along with Java to process the art inside the art pad.

 #### Final index.html code: